 - Store the sauce in a clean bottle in the refrigerator.
 It should last a couple of months.

-- Give the bottle a shake before using.
+- Give the bottle a shake before using as the contents will settle.

 I just stumbled onto this post.
 It looks wonderful and I mean to try it when peppers come around again.
 I wonder what it would take to process this sauce into bottles for canning.
 I can imagine little green bottles tied with ribbon as gifts at the holidays.
 The mixologists in my crowd would go nuts.